sideskift/sideskift-sites/docs/Access.md

 Because content can be controlled by various membership or protection plugins, two filters has been created which code can hook into.

-These filters must react on a post, so to incapsulate data needed for the test a new class has been defined.
+These filters must react on a post, so to incapsulate the needed data for tests, a new class has been defined.

 ## The Sideskift Post class
+**FilePath:** /extensions/wp/class-sideskift-sites-post.php

+This class encapsulates a wordpress WP-Post object.
+The constructor take this WP-Post object as its parameter.
+And during initialization, filters are applied to test if the user has access to the

+## The Defined filters
+All Defined filters are declared in the /includes/clas-sideskift-sites-filterHook.php file as string constants.

-## Filter to test if content is protected
+### Filter to test if content is protected
+The sideskiftdk/Post class constructor will call this filter to test if a post is protected.

+#### isPostMembershipProtected
+Ths isPostMembershipProtected shold

 ## Filter to test if user has access to the content